On the Fundamental Limits of Device-to-Device Private Caching under Uncoded Cache Placement and User Collusion: Introduction

 \subsubsection{D2D networks without privacy constraints}

 In practice, the content of the library may have been already distributed across the users' local memories and thus can be delivered through peer-to-peer or Device-to-Device (D2D) communications.
-The shared-link coded caaching model was extended to D2D networks by Ji, Caire, and Molisch (JCM)~\cite{d2dcaching}.
-In the D2D delivery phase, each user broadcasts packets, as functions of its cached content and the users' demands, to all other users.
-The D2D load is the sum of the bits sent by the all users normalized by the file length.
+The shared-link coded caching model was extended to D2D networks in~\cite{d2dcaching}.
+In the D2D delivery phase, each user broadcasts packets to all other users as functions of its cached content and the users' demands.
+The D2D load is the sum of the bits sent by all users normalized by the file length.

-With the MAN cache placement, the JCM coded caching scheme further partitions each MAN subfile into $t$ equal-length sub-subfiles.
+With the MAN cache placement where each file can be copied $t\in[0:\Ksf]$ times in the aggregate network memory, the D2D coded caching scheme in~\cite{d2dcaching} further partitions each MAN subfile into $t$ equal-length sub-subfiles.
 Each user then acts as a shared-link server to convey its assigned sub-subfiles to the remaining users either with the MAN delivery~\cite{d2dcaching} or the YMA delivery~\cite{Yapard2djournal}.
-Yapar et {\it al.} (YWSC) in~\cite{Yapard2djournal} proved that this scheme, which effectively splits the D2D network into $\Ksf$ parallel shared-link models, each having $\Nsf$ files and serving $\Ksf-1$ users with memory size $t-1$, is order optimal to within a factor of $4$, and exactly optimal under the constraint of uncoded cache placement and {\it one-shot delivery}\footnote{ The delivery phase is called ``one-shot'' if any user can recover any requested bit from the content of its own cache and the transmitted messages by at most one other user.}.
+This scheme effectively splits the D2D network into $\Ksf$ parallel shared-link models, each having $\Nsf$ files and serving $\Ksf-1$ users with memory parameter $t-1$.
+Yapar et {\it al.} in~\cite{Yapard2djournal} proved that this scheme is order optimal to within a factor of $4$, and exactly optimal under the constraint of uncoded cache placement and {\it one-shot delivery} (i.e., in a one-shot delivery, any user can recover any requested bit from the content of its own cache and the transmitted messages by at most one other user).